Back to blog

 • design

-Students often need an entrance exam or portfolio.
+Students often have to submit an entrance examination or a portfolio.

-Your degree program is often more important than the university name itself.
+The degree programme is often more important than the university itself.

-• do you want to study in German or English?
+• whether you want to study in German or English

-Many programs are now fully taught in English.
+Many degree programmes are now offered entirely in English.

-Programs in Germany are taught in German or English.
+Degree programmes are offered either in German or English.

 • TestDaF